-The above photo shows the Supreme Court of India.
 The Supreme Court was established on 26 January 1950, the day India became a Republic.
 Like its predecessor, the Federal Court of India (1937-1949), it was earlier located in the Chamber of Princes in the Parliament House.
 It moved to its present building on Mathura Road in New Delhi in 1958.